 Christa Black Gifford is a little weird and I love it.
 She challenges me so much in my faith, what I believe about God and the Bible, and how I view the world.
 And I’m so thankful for that.

 The book Heart Made Whole opens with the story of Christa’s baby girl, Goldie, being born without part of her skull and dying a few hours later.
-She lays out this traumatic experience with exquisite detail (I thought I was going to be sick more than a few times) and sets the stage for the reader to better understand the incredible healing work of the Lord.
+She lays out this traumatic experience with exquisite detail and sets the stage for the reader to better understand the incredible healing work of the Lord.

 “No matter how tattered a heart becomes by the punches of life, Jesus has never encountered an impossible case.”